postman-solutions-eng/backstage-postman-plugin/packages/postman/README.md

 # Postman Plugin for Backstage

-This plugin integrates Postman into Backstage, enabling you to link your APIs to their corresponding collections, published APIs, and monitors within Postman.
-It is also possible to discover APIs and collections that have been tagged with a tag of your choice within your Postman Team and add those to the catalog.
+The Postman frontend plugin enables you to link your APIs to their corresponding collections, published APIs, and monitors within Postman.
+You can also discover APIs and collections within your Postman Team that have been tagged with a tag of your choice and add them to the catalogue.

 It is a community-driven initiative to extend Backstage functionalities with Postman.

 ## Disclaimer